t1f7/scp-internal-il2cpp/readme.md

 # friendly reminder

 SPC:SL added VAC support and public software is detected.
 You will probably get banned by VAC for using the repo as is.
+And for using public injectors.

 # il2cpp